-Although overall crime saw an increase in the five boroughs by 27.8%, the number of hate crimes reduced by 10%, compared to the same period last year.
+Although crime saw an increase in the five boroughs by 27.8%, the number of hate crimes was reduced by 10% compared to last year.

 Last year, rabid Trump supporters (primarily white people) stormed U.S Capitol in a political move undermining democracy in the country.
-Among the violent scenes in Washington DC, there were racist white supremacist flags and posters.
+The violent scenes in Washington, DC, were racist white supremacist flags and posters.
 Statistics revealed that more white women supported Trump in the losing 2020 election than in 2016, a group often categorized as swing voters.

-There are more than 7,300 hate crimes reported to the FBI each year in the United States.
+More than 7,300 hate crimes are reported to the FBI annually in the United States.
 Fortunately, victims of hate crimes can seek compensation for crime-related expenses.
 A qualified personal injury attorney can help recover compensation from the following sources:

 State crime compensation programs help pay for medical care, mental health counseling, and lost wages.
 Every state has different types of benefits and compensation for crime victims.

 The United States has faced a decades-long, arduous battle against racial and religious discrimination and has come a long way since then.
 Ehline Law and our attorneys are always ready to stand with violent crime victims and protect their rights while helping recover financial compensation for the damages.